hippiehunter/dblbook/src/common/variables.md

 `**Where do we discuss type conversion?
 In "Assignment" and "Objects".
 Maybe overflow is discussed there too.` `**Should "field" be defined or discussed, or is it really just the same thing as it is in other languages?`

 The structure of a DBL program`"structure of a DBL routine(?)"` is divided into two main divisions: the data division and the procedure division.
-The data division `...which precedes the PROC statement...(?)` is where data items, such as records and groups, are declared and organized.
+The data division `..., which precedes the PROC statement in a DBL routine,...(?)` is where data items, such as records and groups, are declared and organized.
 The procedure division, on the other hand, contains the executable code, or the operations performed on these data items.

-Historically, the separation between these two divisions was strict, but more recent versions of DBL allow for variable declarations within the procedure division using the 'data' `**should be using double quotes in text` keyword.
+Historically, the separation between these two divisions was strict, but more recent versions of DBL allow for variable declarations within the procedure division using the "data" `**should be using double quotes in text` keyword.
 This is similar to the transition from C89 to C99, where variable declarations were allowed within the body of a function.
 This change has been a welcome addition to DBL, as it allows for more readable and maintainable code.

 ## Records
-`**Added this since we now have a "Groups" heading` Within the data division, records are structured data containers that can be either named or unnamed.
+`**Added this heading since a "Groups" heading was added below` Within the data division, records are structured data containers that can be either named or unnamed.
 They can hold multiple related data items of various types, but they differ from the aggregate data structures in other languages in that they represent an instance as well as a type definition.
 The compiler doesn't require you to put ENDRECORD `**keywords in all caps (like doc)?` at the end of a record but it is considered good form.
-Records are considered a top-level declaration within the data division, so while you can nest groups within records, you cannot nest records within records.
+Records are considered a top-level declaration within the data division, so while you can nest groups within records, you cannot nest records within records. `**Move the endrecord-not-required-but-good-form statement with the first code example that includes it?`

 #### Named vs Unnamed Records
 The existence of both named and unnamed records can be a little confusing for developers new to DBL.
 When should you use one over the other?
 Named records have two use cases.
-The first is code style, clarity.
-If you have a lot of fields, you might want to group them by purpose to make it easier to reason about them.
-The second and much more complex use is when you want to refer to all of the data`**"...refer to multiple fields with a single variable"?` as a single variable.
-That last sentence is `...This last use case is...` doing a lot of heavy lifting, so let's unpack it`**mixed metaphor?`.
+The first is code clarity.
+If you have a lot of fields, grouping them by purpose can make it easier to reason about them.
+The second and much more complex use is when you want to refer to all of the data as a single variable`"...refer to multiple fields with a single variable"?`.
+That last sentence is doing a lot of heavy lifting, so let's unpack it`**mixed metaphor - maybe something like "There is a lot to this last use case, so let's unpack it`.

-`would a space before every closing ) or ] in the ascii art text prevent the ) or ] from stepping on the previous character?`
+`**Would a space before every closing ) or ] in the ascii art text prevent the ) or ] from stepping on the previous character?`
 ```svgbob
 +---------------------------------------------------+
 | EmployeeRecord                                    |